Bambous, Mauritius

 Bambous is a small town in Mauritius located in the Rivière Noire District.
 The village is administered by the Bambous Village Council under the aegis of the Rivière Noire District Council.
-According to the census made by Statistics Mauritius in 2011, the population was at 15,345.
+According to the census by Statistics Mauritius in 2011, the population was 15,345.

 Sports

-The local football team is the Bambous Etoile de L'ouest S.C, the village host a multi-purpose sports venue, the Stade Germain Comarmond, the venue has hosted various international competitions such as the 2006 African Championships in Athletics and 2009 African Junior Athletics Championships.
+The local football team is the Bambous Etoile de L'ouest S.C.
+The village hosts a multi-purpose sports venue, the Stade Germain Comarmond, the venue has hosted various international competitions, such as the 2006 African Championships in Athletics and 2009 African Junior Athletics Championships.